 Westroyd works closely with St John's Church in Farsley.
 We take part in special services at the Church at Easter, Harvest festival and Christmas.
 Both Staff and Children are involved in a Carol concert held at the Church at Christmas.

 Throughout the year children take part in various community activities whether it be Heritage Treasure Hunts, Visiting Farsley Live at Home, Making scarecrows for the Scarecrow Festival or taking part in the Parade at Farsley Lights.

-Westroyd's after school football club takes place every Thursday.
-David Jackson a retired Police Officer (Detective Constable of 18 years) from LED Sports runs our weekly football after school club.
-He offers football coaching to a number of Leeds Primary Schools.
+Westroyd's after school football club takes place every Tuesday.
+David Jackson a retired Police Officer (Detective Constable of 18 years) from LED Sports along with his partner John they run our weekly football after school club.
+They offer football coaching to a number of Leeds Primary Schools.
 The club encourages girls and boys of all abilities to take part and improve and work on their ball skills.
 The club is fun and enjoyable and enables children to develop their life skills.
 The coaching sessions are tailored to the needs of the child encouraging team work and learning to take responsibility, and help improve children's confidence and self esteem.